 - Your psychiatric condition was filed after termination or notice of termination from your job, unless your employer knew about your psychiatric injury or treatment for a psychiatric disorder before your termination.

 It’s important to note that stress itself is not listed as a psychiatric condition in the DSM-IV.

 Workers Compensation Stress Claims Must Be Confirmed by Your Physician

 In addition to these requirements, stress and psychiatric injury workers’ comp claims that are filed in California must be supported by a detailed testimony from your doctor.
 Your physician will be required to submit a thorough review of your background, developmental history, personal problems, job satisfaction, and performance reviews.
-He or she must also include depositions, statements from your co-workers, personal records, psychometric test data, academic and military records, and interviews with your family members to prove your psychiatric injury.
+They must also include depositions, statements from your co-workers, personal records, psychometric test data, academic and military records, and interviews with your family members to prove your psychiatric injury.

 Claiming Stress Leave in California Under FMLA & CFRA

 If you are suffering from workplace stress that has resulted in a psychiatric injury, filing a California workers’ comp claim or taking FMLA leave could be the antidote to getting you back on the right track at work.
 If your stress is being caused by employment discrimination or harassment you may also be eligible to file a workplace discrimination or harassment claim.
 To find out what your options may be, contact our expert California employment attorneys at Hennig Ruiz for a free consultation today.